Lalasa1234/CyberbullyingDetection/README.md

 **Distilbert-base-uncased is chosen over other transformers**

+*- For sentiment analysis, comprehension and bidirectional semantic understanding is important, hence not choosing GPT*

 *- It has the same capability of distillation loss calculation and Masked Language Modeling(MLM) like that of BERT*

+*- As part of text cleaning, the text is lower capped, hence using the uncased version as capping has not significance here*

-*- I have limited GPU availability and a small (~2000) datasets, hence distibert is the most appropriate one*
+*- I have limited GPU availability and a small (~2000) dataset, hence distibert is the most appropriate one*

-*- For sentiment analysis, comprehension and bidirectional semantic understanding is important, hence not choosing GPT*
 ___

 ### Coding Blocks 👩‍💻👩‍💻 💬